 See, I’ve always loved to make big one-pot meals, usually with the idea that they’ll be leftovers for another night.
 The downside?
 Sometimes towards the end, those leftovers seem less than appealing.
 And it’s not that there’s anything wrong with them, it’s just that once we get out fill of whatever dinner it is, we’re kinda done with it.
-One of the best ways to deal with that is to freeze half of a large meal, right up front (that’s easy meal prep) while you are still kind of excited about it.
+One of the best ways to deal with that is to freeze half of a large meal, right upfront (that’s easy meal prep) while it’s still fresh & you are still excited about it.
 But in the case of any meal made with a pork roast?
-The second best is to refashion it into these sandwiches!
+Refashion some of it into these sandwiches!

 About Shortcut Philly Roast Pork Sandwiches:

 You can make your Shortcut Philly Roast Pork Sandwiches from just about any leftover roast pork.
 The idea is that you’ll take that pork, simmer it to lusciousness, add provolone (and traditionally, broccoli rabe) and serve it with its own au jus.
 Leftover Porchetta, a herby delicious pork roast is really a great choice for these sandwiches that lean towards Italian, but really any pork roast will do.
-The sandwiches will pick up just a little flavor from however you originally do up your roast, which makes it kind of fun.
+The sandwiches will pick up just a little flavor from however you originally do up your roast, which makes it kind of fun to have the bit of variety in taste.

 If you’re starting out with a huge roast and cooking it as they do in the sandwich shops, Philly Pork Roast Sandwiches are going to be made a little differently.
 If you’d like to see more about the original, Serious Eats has quite a review.
 This recipe, since it starts out with leftover roast is really a shortcut and it’s really more of a method than a recipe.
 So you get to make as many sandwiches as you want, or as few, depending on the amount of pork roast you have, how many people you want to feed, and how generous you want to be with each portion.

-When I made these sandwiches for the photos, I didn’t use the traditional broccoli rabe, which is kind of a bitter green and sets off the buttery richness of these soft pork sandwiches and the ooey, gooey provolone cheese beautifully.
+When I made these sandwiches for the photos, I didn’t use the traditional broccoli rabe, which is a bitter green and sets off the buttery richness of these soft pork sandwiches (Swiss Chard is nice, too) and the ooey, gooey provolone cheese beautifully.
 That’s because these were made in the winter and there was no way I was finding broccoli rabe at my store!
-I also served them on buns, since this is a leftover recipe and that’s what I had on hand instead of sub or hoagie rolls.
+I also served them on buns, since this is a leftover recipe and that’s what I had on hand instead of sub or hoagie rolls like they do in Philly.
 Maybe I’m taking too many liberties to call them Shortcut Philly Roast Pork Sandwiches.
 Maybe I’ll just call them delish, instead!

 Making Shortcut Philly Roast Pork Sandwiches:

-Because you’ll be working with already cooked or leftover pork, which is a great shortcut, this recipe is just a cinch to make.
+Because you’ll be working with already cooked or leftover pork, which is a great shortcut for these wonderful sandwiches, this recipe is just a cinch to make.
 You’ll just simmer that pork gently in a good broth to heat through and soften into lusciousness.
 The pork is tasty and the broth picks up a good amount of richness and flavor from the pork, so it’s great for dipping.
 If your roast is already soft and tender and just about falling apart-y, it just takes minutes to heat through.

-If you’ve served a roast that’s not cooked to that stage, just use more chicken broth and give it a little more time and it will reach that perfect stage for these sandwiches.
+If you’ve served a roast that’s not cooked to that stage, maybe one that you’ve sliced, just use more chicken broth and give it a little more time and it will reach that perfect stage for these sandwiches.
 As a matter of fact, this recipe would be great made not only with pork roast, but to refashion pork chops which can be notoriously dry when reheated.
-Slice it thinly and heat it gently and you can redeem even those!
+Slice the pork chops into chunks or thik slices and heat them very gently in the chicken broth until nice and tender.
+You can redeem even those using this method!

 I just used chicken stock to make these sandwiches, and the jus is best with a good one.
-If you have any juices from your pork roast, consider whether you want to add them or not, for just a bit more flavor.
-Since I had no broccoli rabe for these particular sandwiches, a little parsley stood in.
+If you have any juices from your leftover pork roast, consider whether you want to add them or not, for just a bit more flavor.
+Your sandwiches might taste wonderful using those leftover drippings or the drippings not taste good with these sandwiches, or the drippings may take over and overwhelm the taste.
+Use your good judgment.
+Since I had no broccoli rabe for these particular sandwiches, a little parsley stood in, and Swiss Chard might be a good substitute, also.

 Saving Money on Shortcut Philly Roast Pork Sandwiches: